John Weldon Consulting began in 2002.

-I started consulting with a few side projects, and between referrals, previous employers, and old fashioned word of mouth, the business has grown into my primary work.
+I started consulting with a few side projects, and between referrals, previous employers, and old fashioned word of mouth, it grew from there.

-I specialize in web application programming using both the Microsoft ASP.NET MVC and Entity Framework stack, and the Go and Open Source stack.
+I specialize in web application programming using both the Go and Open Source stack, and the Microsoft ASP.NET MVC and Entity Framework stack.

 In general an iterative approach focused on delivering incremental value immediately seems to have the best results.
 This approach requires less “Big up-front design”, but requires continual interaction between the developers and those that can guide the product to it’s intended state.
 We call those guides “Product Owners”, and usually the person filling that role is the key to the success of the project by staying connected with the development process and providing feedback quickly.